 How Does IceCOLD® Work?

-IceCOLD® removes oil-fouling, thus improving coil heat transfer, and delivering colder air faster.
-It also delivers 54% higher lubricity to compressor oil.
+IceCOLD® removes oil-fouling, thus improving coil heat transfer and delivering colder air faster.
+It also delivers up to 54% higher lubricity* to compressor oil.

 * Intertek Laboratory Test Results